-Our RE curriculum develops our children's knowledge of world faiths and deepens their understanding and awareness of the traditions, values and beliefs of other cultures, both in the UK and around the world.
+Our RE curriculum develops our children's knowledge of world faiths and world views, and deepens their understanding and awareness of the traditions, values and beliefs of other cultures, both in the UK and around the world.

-Our RE lessons encourage the children to ask questions about the world around them and to feel confident to talk about the ideas they already have.
+Our RE lessons encourage the children to ask questions about the world around them, give them the confidence to talk about the ideas they already have and inspire the curiosity to explore the new ideas presented in each unit.

-We want our children to use what they learn in RE to help them make sense of the world and to develop and reflect upon their own beliefs, morals and values.
-We want them to flourish as tolerant, thoughtful and respectful members of society.
+We want our children to use what they learn in RE to help them make sense of the world, to develop and reflect upon their own beliefs, morals and values, allowing them to find their place in the world and flourish.
+We want them to have the skills to become tolerant, thoughtful and respectful members of society.